Hot Mugshot Guy Jeremy Meeks Is In Some Seriously Hot Water With His Wife

 To make things worse, the nurse told Daily Mail that Meeks wouldn't answer his phone or return her messages when she tried calling.

-When the convict-turned-model landed back in Los Angeles, Melissa said he wouldn't stop apologising for the way she found out about the affair before they agreed a split was inevitable.
+When the convict-turned-model landed back in Los Angeles, Melissa said he wouldn't stop apologizing for the way she found out about the affair before they agreed a split was inevitable.

 "We talked about divorce," she said.
 "I told him I didn't think the marriage could be saved.
 He agreed.
 The marriage is over."